-One of the responsibilities of the Communications Regulatory Authority (CRA) is to ensure balancing the rights of consumers and telecom service providers.
-Therefore, the consumer can raise a complaint with CRA against the service providers regarding their services, by following the below process.
+One of the responsibilities of CRA is to ensure balancing consumers’ rights and telecom service providers’ obligations.
+Therefore, consumers can file complaints to CRA against service providers regarding their services, by following the below process:

 Register a complaint with your Telecom Service Provider.

-- If you have a mobile service disconnection and your complaint remains unresolved for 48 hours, or for 72 hours in case of fixed line service disconnection.
+- If you have an issue related to mobile service connection and your initial complaint remained unresolved for 48 hours, or for 72 hours in case of a fixed line service connection issues.

-- If your complaint is not related to a service disconnection and remains unresolved for 30 days and the complaint is still open.
+- If your complaint is not related to a service connection issue, remained unresolved for 30 days and is still open.

-- If you applied for a new fixed line service and your service has not been delivered after 10 working days since the submission of your application, and your complaint is still open for 48 hours with no alternative solution provided.
+- If you applied for a new fixed line service and that service has not been delivered within 10 working days upon your application submission, and your complaint remained open for 48 hours with no alternative solution provided.

-- If you are a special need customer and your complaint is remained unresolved for 48 hours.
+- If you are a customer with a disability and your complaint remained unresolved for 48 hours.

-- If the telecom service provider refused to raise a complaint. for you.
+- If the telecom service provider refused to accept your complaint.

-- If you are not satisfied with the solution provided by the telecom service provider and your complaint is closed.
+- If you are not satisfied with the solution provided by the telecom service provider and your complaint has been closed.

 Channels to Raise a Complaint to CRA: